Table of contents

 Health aspects - effects of Kasoori Methi:

 Both the leaves and the seeds of fenugreek are used as medicinal drugs.
 5 The seeds are currently enjoying particular popularity, although the leaves are somewhat less important.
-But they should also be given attention.
+But they also need to be taken into account.
 They support health both internally and externally.
 The leaves are somewhat milder and have similar properties to the seeds, only in a weaker form.
 Fenugreek green leaves are one of the oldest medicinal remedies.

 The biologically active substances contained in the leaves and seeds, such as proteins, amino acids, biogenic elements, fats and fatty acids, are used in traditional medicine, as functional food and in the cosmetics industry.
 Fenugreek leaves are used in traditional medicine for infusion preparations, water and alcohol extracts, tinctures, mead, tonics with antidepressant and psychotonic properties and as a nutritional supplement for muscle growth.
 4